SectorLabs/django-postgres-extra/docs/table-partitioning.md

     timestamp = models.DateTimeField()
 ```

-### Creating a migration
-Use Django's standard `python manage.py makemigrations` to generate a migration to create your model.
-Once generated, modify the migration file and replace the `django.db.migrations.operations.CreateModel` with `psqlextra.migrations.operations.CreatePartitionedModel`.

 ## Adding/removing partitions
 Postgres does not have support for automatically creating new partitions as needed.
 Therefor, one must manually add new partitions.
 Depending on the partitioning method you have chosen, the partition has to be created differently.